 A.D.: What is the first song that you learned?

 A.D.: What challenges did you face as both a singer and guitarist at same time?

-P.B.: For me that kinda happened at the same time.
-I don't consider myself a particularly amazing guitar player, I see that as a way to complement my voice.
-Soon as I picked the guitar I taught myself chords and the only enjoyable way to play the guitar for me when you do 3 chords is to sing over it, so that's the way it happened.
-I never found it that difficult to do both at the same time, I was a drummer, and (on drums) you use everything at once, so I don't find it hard to sing and play, that came very naturally.
+P.B.: For me that all happened at the same time.
+I don't consider myself a particularly amazing guitar player; I see that as a way to complement my voice.
+As soon as I picked up the guitar, I taught myself chords and the only enjoyable way to play the guitar for me is to sing over it, so that's the way it happened.
+I never found it difficult to do both at the same time, I was a drummer, and (on drums) you use everything at once, so I don't find it hard to sing and play, that came very naturally.

 A.D.: How did you discover your singing voice?